Using logistic regression

 A bit of math with a small example

-To get an initial understanding of the way logistic regression works, let's first take a look at the following example, where we have artificial feature values, X
+To get an initial understanding of the way logistic regression works, let's first take a look at the following example, where we have artificial feature values, X, plotted with the corresponding classes, 0 or 1:

 As we can see, the data...